-It seems that the Decree is only applicable to companies that have their fiscal domicile, legal or administrative seat in the Italian territory - however this needs to be clarified.
+Italian Tax Authorities specified that this measure is only applicable to companies that have their fiscal domicile, legal or administrative seat in the Italian territory, included Italian PE of foreign companies, foreign companies identified in Italy for VAT purposes and companies appointing an Italian tax representative.

-VAT payments of taxpayers having their fiscal domicile, legal seat or place of business in Bergamo, Cremona, Lodi and Piacenza provinces, the suspension shall apply regardless of the thresholds.
+VATpayments of taxpayers having their fiscal domicile, legal seat or place of business in Bergamo, Cremona, Lodi and Piacenza provinces, the suspension shall apply regardless of the thresholds.